Looking for the best Father’s Day gifts 2020? Father’s Day is on Sunday 21 June 2020, and we’ve found the best presents for your foodie dad.

 Now we really love this idea.
 Every three months the folks at BeerBods will send you 12 beers from small, independent breweries around the world, and the idea is to drink one a week.
 You’ll also get an email giving a little bit more information about that week’s beer – so it passes as an educational present, too!

 In our first delivery we got everything from a London-brewed lime beer to a pilsner from Manchester and a sour gooseberry can from the Magic Rock brewers in Huddersfield.
-And at £36 for 12 weeks, that works out at a very reasonable £3 a beer.
+And the subscriptions, which start at six-weeks’ worth, work out at around £3 a beer.

 Eat 17 chilli bacon jam